JHart96/bison_examples/examples/duration_data.md

 Duration Data Example
 ================

-This example covers fitting a social preference model to duration data (where the duration of social events is recorded) with an observation-level location effect, basic model checking and diagnostics, visualising networks with uncertainty, calculating probability distributions over network centrality, and propagating network uncertainty into subsequent analyses.
+This example covers fitting a edge weight model to duration data (where the duration of social events is recorded) with an observation-level location effect, basic model checking and diagnostics, visualising networks with uncertainty, calculating probability distributions over network centrality, and propagating network uncertainty into subsequent analyses.

 # Setup